Sisyphus: Family

 Sisyphus was formerly a Thessalian prince as the son of King Aeolus of Aeolia and Enarete, daughter of Deimachus.
 He was the brother of Athamas, Salmoneus, Cretheus, Perieres, Deioneus, Magnes, Calyce, Canace, Alcyone, Pisidice and Perimede.

 Sisyphus married the Pleiad Merope by whom he became the father of Ornytion (Porphyrion), Glaucus, Thersander and Almus.
-He was the grandfather of Bellerophon through Glaucus, and Minyas, founder of Orchomenus, through Almus.
+He was the grandfather of Bellerophon through Glaucus; and of Minyas, founder of Orchomenus, through Almus.
 Another account related that Minyas was Sisyphus's son instead.

 In other versions of the myth, Sisyphus was the true father of Odysseus by Anticleia instead of Laërtes.

 Mythology

 Reign

 Sisyphus was the founder and first king of Ephyra (supposedly the original name of Corinth).
-King Sisyphus promoted navigation and commerce but was avaricious and deceitful.
-He killed guests and travelers in his palace, a violation of guest-obligations, which fell under Zeus' domain, thus angering the god.
-He took pleasure in these killings because they allowed him to maintain his iron-fisted rule.
+While king, according to Pausanias, he founded the Isthmian games in honor of Melicertes, whose dead body was brought to shore on the Isthmus of Corinth by a dolphin.
+In a fragment of Pindar, he instead founds the games (in honour of Melicertes) upon the instructions of a group of nymphs.

 Conflict with Salmoneus

 Sisyphus and his brother Salmoneus were known to hate each other, and Sisyphus consulted the Oracle of Delphi on just how to kill Salmoneus without incurring any severe consequences for himself.
 From Homer onward, Sisyphus was famed as the craftiest of men.
-He seduced Salmoneus' daughter Tyro in one of his plots to kill Salmoneus only for Tyro to slay the children she bore him when she discovered that Sisyphus was planning on using them eventually to dethrone her father.
+He seduced Salmoneus's daughter Tyro in one of his plots to kill Salmoneus, only for Tyro to slay their children when she discovered that Sisyphus was planning on using them to eventually dethrone her father.